X-3306/Awesome-Quantum/README.md

 # Awesome-Quantum
-> A collection of various awesome resources about quantum mechanics, cryptography, security, and hacking.
+> A collection of various awesome resources about quantum mechanics, cryptography, computing, and hacking.

  #### 5 of the fundamental equations in quantum mechanics:
  **Schrödinger Equation** (time-dependent):